 Farm Safety Rules

-- We do not allow pets at our pumpkin patch.
+- We do not allow pets at our farm.
 Service animals are always welcome.
 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
-Comfort or emotional support animals do not qualify as Service Animals under the ADA.
+Comfort or emotional support animals do not qualify as service animals under the ADA.

-- Do not feed our animals – we keep track of what they are eating and how much to help keep them healthy
+- Please do not feed our farm animals – we keep track of what they are eating and how much to help keep them healthy.

-- Stay outside the animal pens- DO NOT enter into their pens and DO NOT harrass our animals
+- Stay outside the animal pens- DO NOT enter into their pens and DO NOT harass our animals

 Where is the farm?